 - For boys who are sensitive to sound, wearing headphones (either to eliminate noise or listen to music) may alleviate their fears and provide comfort.

 After a child’s oral health has been restored, dental specialists can provide individualized preventive programs to reduce the risk of oral disease.
 They will also guide them so that these procedures can be continued at home.

 It is recommended to eat healthy foods, avoid sugary and sticky foods, and remember that hard foods require more vigorous chewing, stimulating salivary flow.
 Also, to maintain oral health and, therefore, the quality of life of these children, the importance of regular check-ups will be explained to them.

 If the child can brush by himself, we will teach him to do it by himself using all the techniques such as pictograms, etc. Always choose the type of accessories and brushing technique that best suits the child’s needs.

 We recommend placing things in a fixed place and helping to encourage the habit of brushing teeth after every meal.
 Try to teach him/her, neither too fast (he/she may get confused with the instructions you give him/her) nor too slow (he/she may stop paying attention).
 It is convenient to use visual aids to be clearer about what is being asked (pictograms).
 We would place the pictogram in a place accessible to the child so that it does not fall into oblivion and allows the integration of the activity represented in the daily routine.

-If you have any questions about this or other topics, you can contact us at Channel Island Family Dental, as well as on our Facebook page.
-At Channel Island Family Dental, we will be attentive to your visit to make a timely diagnosis.
-Besides, our dentists in Oxnard, Santa Paula, Ventura, Newbury Park and Port Hueneme will be able to guide you to the best treatment to give you back your best smile.
+If you have any questions about this or other topics, you can contact us at Channel Islands Family Dental, as well as on our Facebook page.
+At Channel Islands Family Dental, we will be attentive to your visit to make a timely diagnosis.
+Besides, our dentists in Port Hueneme will be able to guide you to the best treatment to give you back your best smile.